Bail set at $12.5 million for man accused of shooting Philadelphia police officer

 Police said the 31-year-old officer, who'd been on the police force for about six years, was shot at least once in the neck on Saturday and rushed to the hospital where he remains in critical condition.
 Over the weekend, Philadelphia Mayor Cherelle Parker said the officer, whose name has not been released on the family's request, is on life support.

-"He's in a battle," Philadelphia Police Chief Kevin Bethel said Monday.
+"He's in a battle," Police Commissioner Kevin Bethel said Monday.
 "They asked us not to share any additional information, but to continue to ask the community for their prayers."

 According to police, Vazquez is accused of opening fire on two officers Saturday night on the 3600 block of F Street after police pulled over a car shortly after 7:15 p.m.